Lane876/boiler_plate/README.md

-boiler_plate code for future use
+boilerplate code for future use

 1. config/dev.js =>